 The nearest train station is Numata Station, which is 2.5 hours by shinkansen from Tokyo Station.

-To get to the trailhead for Oze National Park, you’ll take the bus from Numata Station 沼田 - 群馬県 to the Oshimizu bus stop 大清水 - 群馬県, which takes 1.5 hours and will cost you ¥2,250.
+To get to the trail-head for Oze National Park, you will take the bus from Numata Station 沼田 - 群馬県 to the Oshimizu bus stop 大清水 - 群馬県, which takes 1.5 hours and will cost you ¥2,250.

 If you want to get off in the village proper of Katashina you should plan to get off the bus early around the 鎌田上 stop.

 There is plenty of lodging in the village but I prefer to camp.
-For restaurants and onsens there are several good options (I’ve only listed the ones I have been to).
+For restaurants and onsens there are several good options (I have only listed the ones I have been to).

 For further research see the other articles I have written about in this area: